Factory (trading post): North American factories (1697 to 1822)

-The United States government sanctioned a factory system from 1796 to 1822, with factories scattered through the mostly territorial portion of the country.
+The United States government sanctioned a factory system from 1796 to 1822, with factories scattered through the mostly unsettled portion of the country.

-The factories were officially intended to protect Indians from exploitation through a series of legislation called the Indian Intercourse Acts.
-However, in practice, numerous tribes conceded extensive territory in exchange for the trading posts, as happened in the Treaty of Fort Clark in which the Osage Nation ceded most of Missouri at Fort Clark.
+The factories were officially intended to protect Native Americans from exploitation through special legislation, the Indian Intercourse Acts.
+However, in practice, numerous Indigenous people conceded extensive territory in exchange for the trading posts, as happened in the Treaty of Fort Clark in which the Osage Nation ceded most of Missouri at Fort Clark.

-A blacksmith was usually assigned to the factory to repair utensils and build or maintain plows.
-The factories frequently also had some sort of milling operation associated with them.
+A blacksmith was usually assigned to a factory, to repair utensils and build or maintain plows.
+The factories frequently also had some sort of gristmill operation associated with them, to produce flour.

-The factories marked the United States' attempt to continue a process originally pioneered by the French and then by the Spanish to officially license the fur trade in Upper Louisiana.
+The factories were part of the United States' continuation of a process originally used by the French and then by the Spanish, to officially license the fur trade in Upper Louisiana.

 Factories were frequently called "forts" and often had numerous unofficial names.
-Legislation was often passed calling for military garrisons at the fort but their de facto purpose was a trading post.
+Legislation was often passed calling for military garrisons at the fort, but their major purpose was a trading post, obtaining furs as cheaply as possible and transporting them to cities where they could be processed and turned into useful or luxurious items for sale at a profit.

 Examples

-In Canada, the Hudson's Bay Company created several factories, including:
+In Canada, the Hudson's Bay Company established several factories, including: